chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 ---

 ## Setting up your render
 > This part of the process is where you can customise settings to your heart's content.
-The guide will only cover the absolute basics so it is recommended to experiment.
+The guide will only cover
+> the absolute basics, so it is recommended to experiment.

 ### Loading Chunks